choldgraf/choldgraf.github.io/content/2019/automating-jb.md

 To do this, I simply had to connect Netlify to my [book content repository](https://github.com/choldgraf/jupyter-book-deploy-demo/) and tell it to start building a site from that repository's contents.

-The one change I had to made was to generate a custom "build" command.
+I modified the build instructions using a custom "build" command.
-This is a command that Netlify runs every time it tries to build your site.
+Netlify runs this command every time it tries to build your site.
 You can configure this by creating a `netlify.toml` file and putting it in the root of your repository.
 [Here's a link to my configuration file](https://github.com/choldgraf/jupyter-book-deploy-demo/blob/master/netlify.toml).